 Additionally, the spot you choose must be close to a power outlet for using appliances and near a water source for easy drink prep and cleaning up.
 Also, keep the station away from direct sunlight to maintain the coolness of your hydration and to enhance both your workout and recovery experience.

-For the station itself, you can include a refrigerator, a counter, and a menu board.
+For the station itself, you can include a gym refrigerator, a counter, and a menu board.
 Ideally, your refrigerator should contain a variety of hydration options tailored to different stages of your workout routine.
 For pre-workout energization, include water bottles and electrolyte-infused sports drinks that prepare your body for the physical activity ahead.
 During your workout, ensure you have access to water for short to moderate exercises.
 For longer sessions, homemade electrolyte drinks combining water, lemon juice, salt, and honey can replenish minerals lost through sweat.
 For post-workout recovery, stock protein shakes or milk-based drinks high in protein to aid muscle repair and recovery.

 In addition to hydration options, ensure your fridge has a range of workout-friendly snacks: fresh fruits like berries and oranges for essential nutrients; pre-cut vegetables such as carrots and bell peppers for fiber; and protein sources like sliced cheese, deli meats, and hard-boiled eggs for quick, nutritious bites.
 Also, keep a mix of prepped salad greens ready for easy addition to meals.